Grid illusion: Theories

 The effect of both optical illusions is often explained by a neural process called lateral inhibition.
 The intensity at a point in the visual system is not simply the result of a single receptor, but the result of a group of receptors which respond to the presentation of stimuli in what is called a receptive field.

 A retinal ganglion cell pools the inputs of several photoreceptors over an area of the retina; the area in physical space to which the photoreceptors respond is the ganglion cell's "receptive field".
 In the center of a so-called on-center receptive field, the individual photoreceptors excite the ganglion cell when they detect increased luminance; the photoreceptors in the surrounding area inhibit the ganglion cell.
 Thus, since a point at an intersection is surrounded by more areas of intensity than a point at the middle of a line, the intersection appears darker due to the increased inhibition.

 There is strong evidence that the retinal ganglion cell theory is untenable.
 For example, making the lines of the grid wavy rather than straight eliminates both the Hermann grid and scintillating grid illusions.

 The Baumgartner / RGC theory does not predict this outcome.
 Lateral inhibition theory also can not account for the fact that the Hermann grid illusion is perceived over a range of bar widths.
 Lateral inhibition theory would predict that decreasing the size of the grid (and therefore decreasing the amount of inhibition at the intersection) would eradicate the illusory effect.
 One alternative explanation is that the illusion is due to S1 type simple cells in the visual cortex.

-It has been hypothesized that the effect is caused by movement of the physiological blind spot.